manngo/fakemail/README.md

 # fakemail

+Install the latest version from here: [https://github.com/manngo/fakemail/releases/latest](https://github.com/manngo/fakemail/releases/latest)

+## Introduction

 A fake sendmail to enable testing of PHP mail functions.
 It will accept the input and save the results into a text file.

 In fact, this is not limited to using as a `sendmail` substitute.
 It will accept any text which is piped to it and save it.

-Install the latest version from here: [https://github.com/manngo/fakemail/releases/latest](https://github.com/manngo/fakemail/releases/latest)

 ##	Usage